zzzmlssqnzzz/PicDrop/README.md

 Once you have installed npm, run the following steps:

-1. Enter the picdrop folder
+1. Enter the picdrop folder.

    `cd picdrop`